ohhdemgirls/headless-crawlingathome/README.md

 5. edit ```./headless-crawlingathome/test.py``` to edit your nickname on line 2
 6. run ```python ./headless-crawlingathome/test.py``` to contribute

-For deployment to 1vCPU, 1MB droplet, replace with ```./headless-crawlingathome/crawlfulltest.py``` at steps 5 and 6
+For deployment to 1vCPU, 1GB RAM droplet, replace with ```./headless-crawlingathome/crawlfulltest.py``` at steps 5 and 6.
+In addition to the above setup, the droplet should be configured with 5GB swap file to fit requirements for pytorch and CLIP

 ## Upgrading procedure